ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ## Map

+So far, we've worked on Objects, Triggers, and UI.
+Let's switch gears and spice up our map a bit!

+* Create the player's spawn point
+    * From the navigation bar, try Object -> Gameplay -> Create Spawn Point
+    * Alternatively, use the shortcut "0"!
-Create the player's spawn point with Object -> Gameplay -> Create Spawn Point.
-Remember you can toggle gizmo visibility by pressing V!
+    * Remember you can toggle gizmo visibility by pressing V.

+* Add a Sky
+    * Search in Shared Content for any "Sky"
-Secondly, from shared content, feel free to search for a sky and add it to your project!
-Like last time, click the plus button and drag it from the Asset Manifest to the Hierarchy.
+    * Hit the plus button to add it to your project
+    * Drag it from the Asset Manifest to the Hierarchy.

+Alright, beautiful!

 ## Win State

 ### Generating Coins

 Okay, now to populate the map with coins.
-There are a few ways to do this.
-We're going to manually populate the map, but writing a script to place them would add variance between rounds.
-When you're done with the tutorial, you could write a script to use random or procedural generation to place them automatically!

 Right-click within the hierarchy to make a folder called `Coins` and add the `Manticoin` object as a child.
-Copy Manticoins to scatter them over the map (the shortcut of CTRL + W to duplicate may be helpful for this).
+Copy Manticoins to scatter them over the map (hint: the shortcut of CTRL + W to duplicate may be helpful).

 Organization is important in your hierarchy.
 You can put objects together via folders or grouping!
-Select all the duplicated coins and right click to make a new folder containing them.
-Let's rename that group "Coins".

 !!! note
     Folders and groups are very similar, but have one huge distinction: folders treat their children as independent objects, whereas a group will treat them as part of a larger whole.
 Trying to select a single object in a group will select the entire group, making _all_ items in the group be modified by any changes you make.